Immortalised on canvas: Chris Sullivan’s portrait of the face behind Shapersofthe80s

 My A3-sized portrait is much more fully worked up in acrylic and crayon on canvas than Sullivan’s fun drawings on paper and even though he started chortling sarcastically when I said I’d wanted him to paint me not out of vanity but for love of Rondo, the fact is I’m chuffed to bits to own an image that makes a substantial statement about his talent.
 It certainly raises an eyebrow when friends come visiting.

-JAWING on ART AT SOHO RADIO (@55 MINS)
+JAWING AT SOHO RADIO ON THE CLUBLAND REVOLUTION (@30mins) AND ART (@55 MINS)

 Chris Sullivan: spinning the discs on his show Sullivan’s Suits at Soho Radio while interviewing me on January 30.
 (Photo by Shapersofthe80s)